dmlc/decord/README.md

 - [x] Mac OS >= 10.12, python>=3.5
 - [x] Windows

 **Note that only CPU versions are provided with PYPI now.
-Please build from source to enable GPU acclerator.**
+Please build from source to enable GPU acceleration (CUDA on Linux/Windows, VideoToolbox on macOS).**

 ### Install from source